HungChien/face-ai-project/docs/300w_download.md

 # 300W Dataset Download and Placement

-This project uses 300W for Phase 2 facial landmark detection and alignment.
+This project uses 300W for facial landmark detection and alignment.

 ## Official Source